optimagic-dev/optimagic/docs/source/inference/index.rst

 =========

 Once your maximum-likelihood function has been setup, Estimagic provides the tools for statistical inference.

 .. toctree::
-    :maxdepth: 1
+    :maxdepth: 2

-    interface
-    background.ipynb
-    hot_to.ipynb
-    Monte_Carlo_and_Bootstrap.ipynb
+    moments_inference
+    likelihood_inference
+    se_estimation
+    likelihood_inference_background
+    likelihood_inference_how_to
+    monte_carlo_boostrap